Follow me on Twitter for my latest adventures!

 Here is how I did it.

 Last year in March, James offered me to do a startup.
 He had this idea of putting virtual machines on the web.
 I knew he was really good at functional programming and the idea was solid, and I had been wanting to do a startup for years, so it didn't take me long to agree to do a startup with him.
 James already had a prototype in Haskell but it was too slow, so I rewrote it in node.js and wrote several C++ node.js modules for fast encoding.
 In July we had a solid working prototype and I announced on my blog that I am doing the StackVM startup.
 We had decided to apply to Winter 2010 YC, so we hacked some more, and applied to YC in October.
 I was super sure we'll get accepted as I had done various interesting projects in the past for reddit, digg (this project had 100,000 visitors in 20 hours), hacker news, I had over 50 unique projects on github and my programming articles were getting millions of views.
-I bought a ticket to USA on October 20, before the results were even announced.
-Meanwhile, James took a car trip from Alaska, where he was residing at the time, to Oakland.
-On October 27 I took a flight from Riga, where I live, to Frankfurt and then took a flight from Frankfurt to SFO and arrived there at around 9pm on October 28.
-Then I took BART to Oakland and met James for the first time.
+I bought a ticket to Oakland on October 20, before the results were even announced.
+Meanwhile, James took a car trip to Oakland from Alaska, where he was residing at the time.
+On October 28 I arrived in Oakland at around 9pm.
+Then I took BART to MacArthur and met James for the first time.
 He was a good guy, so everything was fine.

 The YC results were to be announced on November 2.
 November 2 came and to our horrors they decided to pass on us and we didn't even get an interview.
 Here is our YC application and 2 minute YC video if anyone is interested.
 The video isn't great but it was like the 100th time we tried to record it and we were out of energy to do more videos so we just went with what we had at 100th take.